WinVector/Examples/LogisticOmit/margin_recovery.md

 independence of `x1` and `x2`).
 At this point we have inferred the `pX1` and `pX2` parameters from the observed data.

-Putting this all together we get the joint experimenters estimate of the complete `proportion` vector.
+Putting this all together we get a joint estimate of the complete `proportion` vector.

 ``` r
 # put together experimenter 1 and 2's joint estimate of marginal proportions